sencha/gxt-demo-projects/gxt-theme-40x/README.md

 ## Tips & Tricks
 There is more than one to style widgets.
 Check out some of the tips and tricks for ideas.
+(Check out the example images at the bottom of the gists.)

 - Another way to change the **button color** for modern browsers only.
 [See the gist.](https://gist.github.com/branflake2267/cb0d0046f26e8c4776a170b4818fa3be)
 - Another way to style a **tip**.
 [See the gist.](https://gist.github.com/branflake2267/c7bc3c475060a45e5bea56954c2fe738)
 - Another way to layout the **tree**.
 [See the gist.](https://gist.github.com/branflake2267/df29948ae4e5de7b4cc0e289f0c96b88)
 - Another way to style toggle buttons.
 [See the gist.](https://gist.github.com/branflake2267/89e1e1552371879539e30b1254bd65d8)
+- Another way to style a progress bar.
+[See the gist.](https://gist.github.com/branflake2267/52a972d87056aa486ba9)

 ### Grids

 - Another way to **style the grid** using the ViewConfig.
 [See the gist.](https://gist.github.com/branflake2267/c1bf2512a8fd579978861b7c703260b5)
 - Another way to style the **grid selection** (1).
 [See the gist.](https://gist.github.com/branflake2267/e57c2a96bb854d8a3fe42bcfe5b80b5f)
 - Another way to style the **grid selection** (2).
 [See the gist.](https://gist.github.com/branflake2267/c16f6b9029347b3e70d89912aed8cc9d)

 ### Error Handling